Beyond Words: Enhancing Desire, Emotion, and Sentiment Recognition with Non-Verbal Cues: Experiments

 \subsubsection{Reconstructed Image Visualization}

 We reconstructed and stitched the high-resolution sub-images, and visualized the masked image patches to inspect the practical effect in Figure~\ref{fig:masked}.
 Each sample consists of the original image, the randomly masked image, and the reconstructed image by the text-guided image decoder.
 The results show that, even with complex image content (e.g., \textit{\textit{people}, \textit{gesture}, \textit{lighting}, and \textit{natural scenes}} in the example 1), our proposed SyDES can reconstruct contextual content reasonably well, owing to masked image modeling using high-resolution sub-images and text-guided decoding.
-However, we also observe limitations in reconstructing fine facial details.
-This is likely because faces occupy a small fraction of the overall image and contain intricate features (e.g., \textit{\textit{eyes}, \textit{nose}, \textit{mouth}}) that require more fine-grained reconstruction methods.
-The local multi-scale reconstruction proposed in \cite{Wang2023MaskedIM} appears promising and warrants further exploration to address these limitations.